 Chat with a local specialist who can help organize your trip.

 What to Do

-June is a good time to embark on a cross-country road trip, if you have the time.
-You won't experience the extreme heat or floods that you might at other times of year, making conditions ideal for trips across the outback or up the east coast.
+If you have the time, June is an excellent time to embark on a cross-country road trip.
+You won't experience the extreme heat or floods that you might at other times of the year, making conditions ideal for trips across the outback or up the east coast.